jillusc/Blackpool-Tower/README.md

 * select Pages in the pane on the left
 * source is set to 'Deploy from a branch' and the main branch is selected with the folder set to / (root)
 * click Save
-The website can be viewed here [The Blackpool Tower](https://jillusc.github.io/Blackpool-Tower/index.html)
+The website can be viewed here: [The Blackpool Tower](https://jillusc.github.io/Blackpool-Tower/index.html)

 ## Credits
-Code credits:
+Content:
 The site uses two instances of third party code, used as templates that were edited accordingly and to suit:
 * for assistance with the gallery layout: https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp
 * for a simpler form layout: https://codepen.io/rstrahl/pen/rxmjgL

-Photographic credits:
+Media:
 The images used in the site were found on free images websites as detailed below:
 * https://www.rawpixel.com/search/blackpool%20tower?page=1&sort=curated&topic_group=_topics    - (no name attributed)
 * https://pixabay.com/photos/blackpool-tower-england-7119769/    - leemurry01